boomcamp/WP1-Simple-Blog-Site/README.md

 # Hosting

-Should be uploaded in a free hosting site.
+Should be accessible and uploaded thru a free hosting site.

 # Finished

 Submit a link to your fork of this repository to the Google Classroom assignment related to this project.
 Goodluck!